 The average daily hours of sunshine increase in May compared to April, but not by much, getting to around 6.5 hours.

 However, with higher temperatures and slightly more sunshine hours and daylight hours, you can spend more time enjoying the beach and relaxing in the sun.

 Each year on May 30th the island celebrates Dia de Canarias and it's a public holiday when most of the businesses are closed.

 There are big celebrations in the capital of La Palma and if you are on the island during this time, you should head over to Santa Cruz and take part in the events, especially if you are interested in the local culture.

 Definitely YES, as it starts to feel like summer already in La Palma, with temperatures sometimes even getting to 25°C during the day.

-If you've suffered through a horrible winter and a wet spring back home and you are eager to escape the bad the weather, La Palma is almost a guaranteed destination for sunshine and relaxing atmosphere - there are no big resorts like in Tenerife and Gran Canaria, but you do get the good weather, the stunning landscapes and the good food and the friendly local people, like in most of Spain.
+If you've suffered through a horrible winter and a wet spring back home and you are eager to escape the bad weather, La Palma is almost a guaranteed destination for sunshine and a relaxing atmosphere - there are no big resorts like in Tenerife and Gran Canaria, but you do get the good weather, the stunning landscapes and the good food and the friendly local people, like in most of Spain.